tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Jun 28 2007

-Maria Ziemann (a 53-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Maria Ziemann (a 53-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Maria Ziemann had never preached her views to theists before, and freaked out.
 Maria Ziemann thought about praying to Karma, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Maria Ziemann entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Maria Ziemann used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Maria Ziemann argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.